sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-intro2-login-profilesettings/data-warehouse-cloud-intro2-login-profilesettings.md

 In this section, you can find settings pertaining to language, date, time and currency.
 The following settings can be found here:

--	**Language** - Here, you can choose a language to view SAP Data Warehouse Cloud in.
+-	**Language** - Here, you can choose a language to view SAP Datasphere in.

--	**Data Access Language** - Here you can find information about the default language SAP Data Warehouse Cloud.
+-	**Data Access Language** - Here you can find information about the default language SAP Datasphere.
 Currently, the default language is English.

 -	**Date Formatting** - Choose a date format from the list.
 You can see examples in brackets.